 Furthermore, Rev. Rul.
 2002-28 holds that if the transferor foundation transfers all of its assets to private foundations effectively controlled by the same persons that effectively control the transferor, any excess § 4940 tax paid by the transferor may be used by the transferee to offset its § 4940 tax liability.
-As you represent that the Foundations are effectively controlled by the same persons, any excess § 4940 tax paid by M may be used by you to offset your § 4940 tax liability.
+As you represent that the Foundations are effectively controlled by the same persons, any excess § 4940 tax paid by you may be used by P to offset P's § 4940 tax liability.